wbeebe/MicroPythonProjects/Espressif/ESP32S3-7814/README.md

 The view the web page presents is dynamic.
 Here's what that means:
 1. If the OLED display isn't present, then the `Toggle OLED` button is not shown.
 2. If the ESP32-S3 fails to connect with the MQTT broker then the `MQTT5 Test` button is not shown.
-3. If the ESP32-S3 developer board does not have 32 MiB of FLASH and if there is, as a consequence, no `vfs2` FLASH section, then the text at the bottom showing `vfs2 size` is not shown.
+3. If the ESP32-S3 developer board does not a configured `vfs2` FLASH section, then the text at the bottom showing `vfs2 size` is not shown.

 ## Startup Output
 This startup output is captured from Thonny's REPL window.